dortania/OpenCore-Post-Install/gpu-patching/nvidia-patching/README.md

 ![](../../images/gpu-patching/nvidia/nvcap-start.jpg)

 Give it your VBIOS and then press enter.
-Once it takes you to the main menu, enter `2` to take you to the NVCAP calculation page.
+Once it takes you to the main menu, select option 2 to take you to the NVCAP calculation page.

 ![](../../images/gpu-patching/nvidia/nvcap-initial-nvcap.jpg)